rynaardb/rynaardb.github.io_BK/_posts/2019-02-23-microservices-with-vapor.md

 }
 ```

-A quick and simple solution is to check the URL of the request for a prefix, in this case checking whether the request contains a the `/users` prefix:
+A quick and simple solution is to check the URL of the request for a prefix, in this case checking whether the request contains the `/users` prefix:

 ```swift
 func handle(_ req: Request) throws -> Future<Response> {